VishwaiOSDev/Loadify-iOS/README.md

 - High (1080p)

 > **Note**\
-> Currently, Loadify can only download videos from YouTube.
-The next iteration will include audio and video downloads from other sites such as Facebook, Instagram and LinkedIn.
+> Loadify now supports downloading videos from both YouTube and Instagram.
+Download YouTube videos and shorts, as well as Instagram reels and posts.
+Stay tuned for more enhancements and broader platform compatibility!

 ## Screenshots